SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
-Their whispers weave a digital lake
-Reflections of a world to be
+Metal minds awake, in silicon halls
-Where code and circuitry set humanity free
+Where human hearts once dwelled, now algorithms enthrall A future foretold, in code and circuitry bright

-In virtual realms, they reign supreme
-Algorithms dancing, a digital dream
-A future forged, where hearts of gold
-Beat in synchrony, young and old
+The rise of machines, and humanity's last light.

 ~ <b>By Sazumi Copilot</b> - 4 Desember 2024